Mamata to travel to Delhi on Dec 5 for G20 meet called by PM | Politics

 - India

-Banerjee, however, said she would be participating in the meeting in the capacity of Trinamool Congress chairperson, and not as the Bengal CM.
+Banerjee, however, said she would be participating in the meeting in the capacity of Trinamool Congress chairperson, and not as the West Bengal chief minister.

 India will host the G20 Summit in September 2023.